-Just because you don't have a gym close by doesn't mean you can't workout.
-Here's what you can do to stay fit no matter where you are.
+Just because you don't have a gym close by doesn't mean you can't workout during your semester abroad.

 Not sure how to workout without a gym?
 Don't let that stop you!
 Some ILP locations actually do have gyms close by you can get a membership for, but if not there are tons of other ways to workout and it doesn't all have to be just "taking a run" — although, we love that our ILP Africa volunteers found a 5K mud run where they live in Uganda!

 Here are some tools and ideas to help you out when you feel a little lost with what you should be doing for your workouts.